Russia's Putin says will not wage war on anyone

 "Sanctions – in the end I think they will not bring joy to anyone and they clearly can't be efficient with regards to a country like ours although they are causing a certain damage to us.
 And we should understand this and increase our sovereignty level including in the economy," Putin said.

-(The story was refiled to correct a quote in the third paragraph to change "perturb" to "freeze")
+(This version of the story corrects quote in third paragraph to change "perturb" to "freeze")

 (Reporting by Denis Pinchuk; Writing by Maria Kiselyova; editing by Ralph Boulton and Doina Chiacu)